GhostOps77/click-repl/docs/source/documentation/getting_started.rst

   @cli.command()
   @click.pass_context
-  def myrepl():
+  def myrepl(ctx):
       repl(ctx, prompt_kwargs={
           'history': FileHistory('/etc/myrepl/myrepl-history'),
       })

   cli()

-And then your custom ``myrepl`` command will be available on your CLI, which will start a REPL which has its history stored in
-``/etc/myrepl/myrepl-history`` and persist between sessions.
+Now, your custom ``myrepl`` command will be available on your CLI, which will start a REPL which has its history stored in ``/etc/myrepl/myrepl-history`` and persist between sessions.

-Any arguments that can be passed to the `python-prompt-toolkit <https://github.com/prompt-toolkit/python-prompt-toolkit>`_'s :class:`~prompt-toolkit.PromptSession` class can be passed in the ``prompt_kwargs`` argument and will be used when instantiating your prompt.
+Any arguments that can be passed to the `python-prompt-toolkit <https://github.com/prompt-toolkit/python-prompt-toolkit>`_'s :class:`~prompt_toolkit.shortcuts.PromptSession` class can be passed in the ``prompt_kwargs`` argument and will be used when instantiating your prompt.